nevakee716/cwNetwork/help/Help_layout.md

 * More Options
 * Edition

+## Attention

+Since 6.1, you need https://github.com/nevakee716/Utils/wiki to be installed

 ## Description
 Allow you to display objects and their associations in a network.
 The layout provide the same interaction than diagram, simple click for popOUT and double click to go on the objectPage.
 This layout can be use on IndexPage of ObjectPage.